 All Windows systems need antivirus software, even if it's free antivirus software.
 The Windows Defender software built into Windows 10 has gotten much better, but it's still not quite as good as the best third-party paid offerings.
 We believe it's worth paying for Windows antivirus software because you'll get the best protection coupled with the latest updates and the most useful features.

 Our top pick overall is Kaspersky's Windows antivirus lineup, which combines excellent malware protection with a moderate system impact, a full slate of extra features (such as a hardened web browser, webcam protection and file encryption) and an easy-to-use interface.

-Right behind it are Bitdefender, whose cheapest paid product is the best bargain in antivirus software, and Norton, which offers similarly excellent protection but without many extras.
+Right behind it are Bitdefender, whose cheapest paid product is the best bargain in antivirus software, and Norton, which offers similarly excellent protection along with optional identity protection.
 Trend Micro and McAfee also have very good malware protection, but had a heavier impact on system performance in our tests; ESET's protection is a half-step below the rest.